-Then during recovery, as more and more comes to light, we feel guilty for taking them back, guilty for being their flying monkey When we didn’t understand, shame for the actions we took.
+During recovery from a narcissistic relationship, as the narcissists lie, exploitative behaviour as more and more information comes to light, we feel guilty for taking them back, guilty for being their flying monkey when we didn’t understand narcissism, guilty for being an enabler when we believed their lies, shame for the actions we took.
 Our self-esteem is shattered.
-We feel so low, empty and worthless.
+We can feel so low, empty and worthless.

 Self-esteem.
 Which most often has been programmed throughout your childhood, as most parents aren’t consciously aware of building children’s self-esteem, most people don’t understand their own self.

-So when in a toxic relationship with low self-esteem we make excuses for others behaviour.
-They were hurt in the past?
+So when in a toxic relationship with low self-esteem, we make excuses for others behaviour.
+Were they hurt in the past?
 They were having a bad day.
 Did I cause it?

-Whilst you’ve got low self-esteem and believe yourself as the problem, you don’t see clearly as to how others are mistreating you.
-They actually re-enforce the self-doubt you have about yourself.
+While you’ve got low self-esteem and believe yourself to be the problem, you don’t see clearly as to how others are mistreating you.
+They actually reinforce the self-doubt you have about yourself.
 Lowering your self-esteem even more.

 After you’ve left the narcissist or they left you, your own inner critic then continues to put yourself down.
-It’s mostly unconsciously as you’ve been programmed by others to think this way, so now you need to program yourself as to how you want to think and what you deserve to attract the right people.
+It’s mostly your subconscious programming as others have programmed you to think this way, so now you need to program yourself to what you want to believe.

-How to rebuild your self-esteem, its all in rebuilding your inner belief system.
+How to rebuild your self-esteem is all in rebuilding your inner belief system.

-So write down those negative thoughts about yourself, write down who told you.
+Write down those negative thoughts about yourself.
+Write down who told you.

 Examples. ” I’m not good enough.”

-You have to learn to value who you truly are.
+You have to learn to value who you indeed are.

 Keep doing it to reprogram your limiting beliefs and rebuild your self-esteem.

 Catch yourself talking negatively to yourself.
-And tell yourself to stop it, when you stop it within yourself you will no longer allow others too as you will have raised your inner standards.
-It’s a learning curve as most of us want to be validated by others but you don’t need it, only you need to validate you.
+And tell yourself to stop it.
+When you stop it within yourself, you will no longer allow others to, as you will have raised your internal standards.
+It’s a learning curve as most of us want to be validated by others, but you don’t need it.
+Only you need to validate yourself.
 Don’t let others define who you are.
-Only you have the right to define yourself and do so positively to attract positive people into your life.
+Only you have the right to define yourself and do so positively.

-Part of our human need discovers by Tony Robbins is growth.
-Filling these needs in positivity ways helps us to recovery.
-Therefore self-awareness and self-developed is growth and you’ll be filling your own human needs up.
+Part of our human need discovered by Tony Robbins is growth.
+Filling these needs in positive ways helps us to recover.
+Therefore self-awareness and self-developed is growth, and you’ll be filling your own human needs up.